Sanctuary (Dave Douglas album)

 Sanctuary is the seventh album by trumpeter Dave Douglas and his second live album.
 It was released on the Japanese Avant label in 1997 and features performances by Douglas, Cuong Vu, Yuka Honda, Anthony Coleman, Mark Dresser, Hilliard Greene, Chris Speed and Dougie Bowne.

+According to the album's liner notes, Sanctuary was loosely inspired by Ascension, a 1966 album by John Coltrane.
+Douglas borrowed the basic concept of a larger ensemble than his usual groups of the era, where the performers were given a basic musical structure around which they improvised.
+Onstage for the performances recorded for Sanctuary, the band members were organized with trios of trumpeter, keyboardist and bassist on each side of the stage while the drummer and saxophonist were in the middle.